-The waste will need to be returned in accordance with the regulations for transporting data loggers with lithium batteries.
+The waste will need to be returned in accordance with the regulations for transporting data loggers with undamaged lithium batteries.

 - a.
-Pack loggers in strong, rigid outer packaging to protect them from damage. - b.
-Attach a Lithium Warning Label to the package. - c.
+Pack equipment in strong, rigid outer packaging to protect them from damage. - b.
+Attach an appropriate Lithium Warning Label to the package. - c.
 The package must be accompanied by a document (e.g. consignment note) that indicates: - i.
 The package contains lithium metal cells; - ii.
 The package must be handled with care and that a flammability hazard exists if the package is damaged; - iii.
 Special procedures should be followed in the event the package is damaged, to include inspection and repacking if necessary; and - iiii.
 A telephone number for additional information. - d.
-Refer to the ADR regulations on shipping dangerous goods by road.
+Refer to the ADR/IATA regulations on shipping dangerous goods.

-Return the WEEE to HWM-Water Ltd using a licensed waste carrier.
+Return the WEEE to HWM-Water Ltd using an appropriate waste carrier.